SirGarhi/garhis-grotto-foundry/docs/character_paths/Gahvrunk.md

 * Advanced Shamanism – You may now choose an Aspect of the Beast with your Shamanistic Training.
 You still only choose one feature.

 ## Tier 4
-* Improved Lethality – The bonus from Lethality increases to +2.
+* Improved Fury – A *Weapon of Barbaric Fury* now has a +2 bonus to Attack and Damage for you.
 * Runic Engravings – Additional engravings are added to the Bracers of the Totem Warrior.
 Its bonus to AC and Saving Throws increases to +2.

 ## Tier 5